The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Cougs and Cubs

-Hello fellow Global Cougs and Cubs!
+Hello, fellow Global Cougs and Cubs!

-I’m excited to be leading the Cougs and Cubs Club, and I plan to continue the amazing foundation our alum Aunjelique built.
+I’m excited to be leading the Cougs and Cubs Club, and I plan to expand from the amazing foundation our last leader, alumna Aunjelique, built.
 This club is all about creating community for caregivers and their little ones.
-We host children’s book readings, Parent’s Night gatherings, and Science Saturdays, where we explore fun experiments and hands‑on lessons for the kiddos.
+We host children’s book readings, “parents’ night” gatherings, and “Science Saturdays” where we explore fun experiments and hands-on lessons for the kiddos.

-Can’t wait to meet you and your Cubs!
+I can’t wait to meet you and your Cubs!

 Ethan Elliot